176 Cox Brook Road, Northfield, Vermont 05663

 Go to top

 Many works can be found in score, audio and Midi at http://maltedmedia.com/people/bathory/cat-index.html, and a life list of works with availability is found at http://maltedmedia.com/people/bathory/biglist.html.
 All work is published by Westleaf Edition (ASCAP) and distributed worldwide by Frog Peak Music.

 - Evil Pony (2012), sax quartet.
-Premiere scheduled 2013.
-Commissioned by Don Gordon.
-Score available on line.
+Premiere: Plattsburgh, New York, 2013.
+Commissioned by Don Gordon and the Frontier Sax quartet.